gnarmis/emacsen/README.md

         curl -fsSkL https://raw.github.com/cask/cask/master/go | python

 This is an Emacs package installation tool.
-It keeps your `.emacs.d/init.el` nice and clean, and keeps your dependencies portable without a headache.
+It keeps your `~/.emacs.d/init.el` nice and clean, and keeps your dependencies portable without a headache.

+- First time setup of your packages: `cd ~/.emacs.d && cask install`.

 ### Emacs Keybindings for OSX

-- move `./DefaultKeyBinding.dict` to `~/Library/KeyBindings/` and
+- `mv ./emacs-config/DefaultKeyBinding.dict ~/Library/KeyBindings/`
-  restart OSX
+  and restart OSX

 ## Learn Basics

-* Go through the Emacs tutorial.
+* M = Meta key (alt), C = Control key. `M-x` allows you to enter commands.

+* Learn how to use help in Emacs: `M-x help` or `C-h C-h`.

+* Peruse active keybindings with `C-c C-h`.

+* See what function is called by a keybinding with `C-h k` and typing out the key combination.
+Do the reverse with `C-h f`.

 * Know what buffers, windows, and frames mean in Emacsland.

-* Know basic shortcuts (things in the tutorial)

-* Learn how to use help in Emacs.

 * Try working on a project entirely in Emacs, including using terminal inside it.
 Use `M-x multi-term`.

+* Try out `magit` for controlling git within Emacs.

+* Perusing Emacs Wiki will help a lot.

 ## Notes about this configuration